benPetsel/ecom-template/README.md

 add google reviews??
 Add sales tax option??

-error handling for boxes over 28 inches AND box size inputs for owner.
+error handling for boxes over 28 inches AND box size inputs for owner. fix ecomtemp in tab + image controll for that thing

+add categories-list to managements add manipulation of categories-list to management-form via Jquery or js reference category-list in product edit form to propigate options/category it belongs to What if something belongs to multiple categories?
+Use for.each method on managements categories-list to auto genterate the filter object (allready functional) at the top of the shop page